Object operations in DOCX templates

 barcode

-This operation allows you to create barcodes in your template.
-See an example below:
+Use the #barcode operation to generate barcodes in your template.

 Template